 First of all, most people dread deadlines.
-Some even think it works to their disadvantage, because they assume it means they won’t have time to work efficiently.
+Some even think it works to their disadvantage because they assume it means they won’t have time to work efficiently.
 However, this is a common misconception.
-One of the benefits of having deadlines, is that it gives your business more motivation to get their tasks done quickly, and on a strict timetable to boot.
+One of the benefits of having deadlines is that it gives your business more motivation to get their tasks done quickly, and on a strict timetable to boot.
 After all, with deadlines, you and your employees know procrastination isn’t an option, and that it’ll catch up to you if anyone starts slacking off.
 Lastly, deadlines are also great time savers because they are a reminder that you can’t spend forever working on a project.
 There’s always something to be accomplished in the workplace.
-Once you’ve reached the deadline of your current assignment, it’s time to wrap up your project and move to the next one.
+Once you’ve reached the deadline for your current assignment, it’s time to wrap up your project and move to the next one.

 #2.
 Set Realistic Expectations

 When you’re looking for ways to better save time in the workplace, always make sure to set realistic expectations for what you need to accomplish.
 Not to mention you should know how long most of your assignments are going to take.
 For example, if you’re doing a project that requires extensive research, you definitely shouldn’t expect to finish the whole thing in one day.
 If anything, researching and gathering all your sources is always the most extensive part.
 To better manage your time, if your project requires extensive work, break it down into parts.
 Estimate how long each part will take, such as the research, writing, and editing.
 Overall, setting realistic expectations will help you manage your time better.